Wilkes-Barre Cerebral Palsy Lawyer

 What is Cerebral Palsy?

 Medical professionals can often diagnose CP based on the child’s medical records and physical symptoms.
-While the exact cause of cerebral palsy is not always clear, medical errors and medical negligence, such as failure to properly monitor the baby’s oxygen levels during labor or delivery, can lead to a birth injury and contribute to brain damage and the development of CP after the child’s birth and can affect the child’s life.
+While the exact cause of cerebral palsy is not always clear, medical errors and medical negligence, such as medical malpractice during birth or pregnancy, can lead to a birth injury and contribute to brain damage and the development of cerebral palsy after the child’s birth, and can affect the child’s life.
+Some examples of medical malpractice during pregnancy or birth include failure to properly monitor the baby’s oxygen levels during labor or delivery.
+Cerebral Palsy Guidance revealed that around 10,000 babies are born with this condition in the U.S. every year.

-Children with cerebral palsy may experience movement difficulties and require mobility devices or adaptive equipment to help them navigate daily life.
+Children with cerebral palsy may experience movement difficulties and require mobility devices or adaptive equipment to help them navigate daily life—similar to what’s required in Erb’s palsy and other birth injuries.
 In severe cases, CP can significantly impact a child’s life, requiring ongoing medical care and support.

 What Are the Causes of Cerebral Palsy?

-The causes of cerebral palsy are medical errors, fetal distress, infections, brain injury, genetics, and improper medical treatment.
-Most of these causes are a result of negligence of the healthcare professional.
+According to Mayo Clinic, the causes of cerebral palsy are medical errors, fetal distress, infections, brain injury, genetics, and improper medical treatment.
+Most of these causes are a result of negligence on the part of the healthcare professional.
+Approximately 80% of CP cases result from birth complications, birth injuries, or other prenatal incidents.

 The most common causes of cerebral palsy include: